 Pul Kanjari was captured by Pakistani soldiers twice, once in 1965 and another time in 1971.
 Each time it was liberated by brave Indian soldiers.
 The war memorial has been built to commemorate their sacrifice.

-It is a lovely setting and drive.
-If you plan on having a beautiful day out and want to unearth some history, this is the place to visit in Amritsar.
+It is a lovely setting and drives, if you plan on having a beautiful day out and want to unearth some history, this is the place to visit in Amritsar.
 A detour from the Wagah border will take you to the place through lovely green fields and a drive you will thoroughly enjoy.

 The village is 35 km from Amritsar, 5 km from Wagah Border.
 If you start from Amritsar, you need to first cross Attari and then proceed for another 500 yards.
 You will then find a road taking off from the right side towards Attalgarh.
 Pul Kanjari/Pul Moran is located on the end of this road.
 Click here for direction